The Do’s and Don’ts of Applying to Vet School

 While it can seem intimidating to keep track of your major requirements along with vet school prerequisites, Dr. Masciana says working with your college’s pre-veterinary advisor can really help.

-Countless students allow their desire to pursue veterinary medicine inform how they spend all their time during college, but bear in mind that you should think beyond performing well in your prerequisite courses and joining pre-vet organizations.
-What can you do to set yourself apart?
-Pursue other interests, such as sports, music, or anything else you enjoy doing outside of school.
+Countless students allow their desire to pursue veterinary medicine determine how they spend all their time during college.
+However, it is sometimes better to think beyond performing well in your prerequisite courses and joining pre-vet organizations.

 “I was heavily involved with the American Cancer Society and Relay for Life, which is a cause that is very close to my heart,” Dr. Masciana recalls.
 “I was also president of our Colleges Against Cancer group at the same time in my senior year.”